nicobako/when-exactly/docs/index.md

 # Welcome to when-exactly

-Because you should be able to work with time the same way you think about time.
+Work with dates and time the same way you think about dates and times.

 ## Rationale

-There are many libraries available for working with dates and times, but the majority of them provide functionality for working with the same basic units of time: _dates, times, and datetimes_.

-We tink about dates and times throughout the day, but we often don't think in _datetimes_; we think in _years_, _months_, _weeks_, _days_, _hours_, _minutes_, etc.
+When we think about dates and times, we think in terms of _years_, _months_, _weeks_, _days_, _hours_, _minutes_, etc.

-The world needs a library that provides functionality for working with time in the same way that we think about time.
+When-Exactly is a library that aims to bring these types into the hands of developers, so they can write more expressive and functional date/time code.

 ## Overview

 ```python
 >>> import when_exactly as we

 >>> year = we.year(2025)
 >>> year.iso()
 '2025'